ntropy83/tu2/README.md

 The executable will go to the newly created build directory

 # Cross Compile
-can be cross compiled as 32bit program to Windows with mxe for Qt (https://github.com/mxe/mxe)<br>
+can be cross compiled as a standalone 32bit exe to Windows with mxe for Qt (https://github.com/mxe/mxe)<br>
-The 32bit cross-compiled windows version is in the release of the repo

 ```
 export PATH=<mxe root>/usr/bin:$PATH